openvinotoolkit/openvino_tensorflow/examples/README.md

 ```bash
 $ python3 examples/classification_sample.py --input=<absolute-or-relative-path-to-your-video-file>
 ```
-If you add the new video (e.g, examples/data/people-detection.mp4) to the existing data directory in the openvino_tensorflow repository, it will look like this:
+If you add the new video (e.g, examples/data/people-detection.mp4) to the existing `<path-to-openvino_tensorflow-repository>/examples/data` directory in the openvino_tensorflow repository, it will look like this:

 ```bash
 $ python3 examples/classification_sample.py --input=examples/data/people-detection.mp4